sync-for-science/qualifier/metrics.md

 **[plausibility]** Expect Condition Gender to be Plausible

 Notes:
-- The FHIR Patient.gender element represents administrative gender which is not ideal for this purpose.
-There are also the optional `us-core-birthsex` and `us-core-sex` extensions.
-Qualifier will prefer the `sex` extension, falling back to the `birthsex` extension, and then finally administrative gender.
+- The FHIR `Patient.gender` element represents administrative gender which is not ideal for this purpose.
+But there are some extensions that provide a more clinically relevant sex.
+Check these sources, preferring the first populated one:
+  1. Epic's `sex-for-clinical-use` extension
+  2. HL7's `us-core-sex` extension
+  3. HL7's `us-core-birthsex` extension
+  4. `Patient.gender`

 Denominator resource inclusion:
 - `Condition.code` matches a code with a plausible gender in the [OHDSI Data Quality Dashboard definitions](https://github.com/OHDSI/DataQualityDashboard/blob/main/inst/csv/OMOP_CDMv5.4_Concept_Level.csv)